Layla

 She’d had biopsies and x-rays, which showed nothing and we’d been to a chiropractor and tried all sorts, all to no avail.

-In the end, I stopped agreeing to see vets, who took my money but couldn’t help, and I waited for a recommendation with someone who really knew their stuff, and demanded a call with them first to discuss Layla in order to see if they were truly able to help.
+In the end, I stopped agreeing to see vets, who took my money but couldn’t help, and I waited for a recommendation with someone who really knew their stuff, and insisted on a call with them first to discuss the problem and potential solution, in order to see if they were truly able to help.

 I had a foot infection myself at the time, from going into the Ocean with a small open graze, foolishly thinking it would be good for it, but resulting in a very bad infection which caused pain in my bone, and I believe that God used that to show us what Layla was suffering with.